Skip to main content

 Deep-Dive Questions

-Yes, the small dose of zinc in a quality prenatal vitamin is safe and recommended.
+The small dose of zinc in a quality prenatal vitamin is safe and recommended.
 Avoid high-dose zinc supplements above what a prenatal provides, unless your OB specifically asks for it.
-Excess zinc in pregnancy can suppress copper, which the developing baby also needs.

-Yes, modest zinc doses (15 to 25 mg per day) are safe while breastfeeding.
-Zinc supports recovery from delivery and is also passed through breast milk to support the baby.
-Avoid higher doses without your physician's input.
+Modest zinc doses of 15 to 25 mg per day are safe while breastfeeding.
+Avoid higher doses without your physicians input.

 Yes, zinc can interfere with absorption of thyroid medication if taken at the same time.
 Take levothyroxine first thing in the morning with water, and wait at least 4 hours before taking zinc, calcium, or iron.